bbauska/JS-svg/README.md

   result: 'turbulence' });
 </pre>

-Now we have raw turbulence covering the canvas, and while it does vary on each refresh, it still feels a little too uniform.
+<p>Now we have raw turbulence covering the canvas, and while it does vary
+on each refresh, it still feels a little too uniform.
 How can we create something more organic and a little less grid-like?
-Well, we could distort it with ... more turbulence!
+Well, we could distort it with ... more turbulence!</p>

-To do this, we'll set up another feTurbulence primitive, this time using fractalNoise.
+<p>To do this, we'll set up another feTurbulence primitive, this time using
+fractalNoise.
 The baseFrequency we'll ramp up a little, but we'll keep numOctaves and the seed to a similar range.
-Then we'll plug both into feDisplacementMap, randomize the scale value (which determines the strength of the distortion), and set R and G as the x and y channel selectors (purely because I didn't really like the default output of alpha on this occasion).
+Then we'll plug both into feDisplacementMap, randomize the scale value (which determines the strength of the distortion), and set R and G as the x and y channel selectors (purely because I didn't really like the default output of alpha on this occasion).</p>

 <pre>
 // <i>Set up another instance of turbulence.</i>